lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/roles-and-responsibilities-for-accessibility.md

 ## Agile phases

-Everyone involved plays a part in developing an accessible experience for the user.
+Everyone in an agile team plays a part in developing an accessible experience for the user.

 You need to consider accessibility throughout the agile phases.